 - Will you have any large capital expenditures in the near future?

 These questions (and many others) are typical of investors, financial institutions, and potential strategic partners and financial buyers.
 Every business, regardless of their size, should have these answers so they can plan the annual budget accordingly.

 If you are overwhelmed by the budgeting process, or just don’t know where to begin, below are some tips to help you get started:

 1. Consult All Departments

 The budgeting process should not be completed behind closed doors in an office by a member of the accounting or finance team.
 Instead, all of the departments within the company should be consulted on their expectations for the following fiscal year.
-This includes the sales team who can assist with realistic revenue assessments, the manufacturing or service team who can advise on costs of delivery and any large purchases required to update machinery, the research & development team who can discuss expected costs as well as the timing on any new products anticipated, and so on.
+This includes the sales team who can assist with realistic revenue assessments, the manufacturing or service team who can advise on costs of delivery and any large purchases required to update machinery, the research & development team who can discuss expected expenses as well as the timing on any new products anticipated, and so on.

-Compared to creating a budget that estimates an overall percentage increase over the prior year’s actual results – which is far too common in most small and mid-size businesses – incorporating input from each department will result in more accurate and complete projections for the upcoming fiscal year.
+Compared to creating a budget that estimates an overall percentage increase over the prior year’s actual income – which is far too common in most small and mid-size businesses – incorporating input from each department will result in more accurate and complete projections for the upcoming fiscal year.

 2. Estimate Revenues

 Expected sales have a significant influence on costs (including employee headcount), but can be very challenging to accurately project.
 Here are some ways to come up with the best estimate: